CV

 1. Personal profile section

-The professional profile, also known as a personal statement, is often the first impression employers get when looking at your CV.
+The professional profile, or personal statement, is usually the first impression employers have of your CV.
 It is a perfect place to highlight your soft skills and main areas of expertise.
 Incorporate them as adjectives that describe your persona.
 You can also tie them directly to the key aspects of the specific role or as a complement to a hard skill.

 See the article on how to write a personal profile on a CV for more details.